Patton Versus Rommel: Development

 After the success of Crawford's game Balance of Power, EA wanted to work with him, but could not acquire the rights to sequel the game from its publisher, Mindscape.
 Instead, they suggested he build on the tradition of his seminal Atari 8-bit game Eastern Front.

 Crawford elected to focus the game's design on fog of war and the personalities of American general George Patton and the German field marshal Erwin Rommel.
 In real life the two were never involved together in a major confrontation, as Rommel was wounded in 1944 and later forced to commit suicide (due to his association with the anti-Hitler conspirators of the July 20 plot), before Patton had command in large-scale land operations.
 The game's AI, however, worked to be true to the strategies of each of the two generals.

 Reception

 Computer Gaming World described the game as "very playable", admiring its in-game advisors and simple movement scheme, even allowing units to queue actions that are remembered turn-to-turn.
 A 1991 survey of strategy and war games, however, gave it two and a half stars out of five, and a 1993 survey of wargames gave the game two stars.
-Crawford himself did not believe that the game would be popular, describing it in a 1987 interview as "not a great game.
+Crawford himself did not believe the game would be popular, describing it in a 1987 interview as "not a great game.
 It is a good game, it is fun, but I don't feel it has greatness in its bowels ...
 Balance of Power I did for me [while] Patton Vs. Rommel is a game for the public".
-The game was very well received by war game enthusiasts but never became popular in a wider marketplace.
+The game was very well received by war game enthusiasts, but never became popular in a wider marketplace.